Death of a Centerfold: Production

 The TV production was optioned and owned by Larry Wilcox of CHiPs fame, and he negotiated a deal with MGM and NBC for the story to become a movie of the week.
 At the family's insistence, the names and relationships of her mother and sister were altered.

 Reception

-The New York Times critic John J. O'Connor praised the movie, writing: "the movie works remarkably well in building a dramatic momentum.
+The New York Times critic John J. O'Connor praised the film, writing: "the movie works remarkably well in building a dramatic momentum.
 Jamie Lee Curtis's Dorothy is a thoroughly understandable, if not sympathetic figure.
 And Bruce Weitz is extraordinary".
 People magazine also praised the film, writing: "Jamie Lee Curtis is just right as Stratten, and Bruce Weitz is a standout as her ex".
-Movie critic Leonard Maltin described the film as "exploitative".
+Film critic Leonard Maltin described the film as "exploitative".